obzenner/archy/arch.md

 - Should write operations be gated by dry run and explicit confirmation or PR gates?
 - What is the default base for diffs (main, master, trunk) and should it be configurable?
 - Must remote pattern fetch be pinned to a commit or use checksums, or should we rely on local patterns only?
+- [Updated] Should the file-type globs for change analysis be expanded to include additional config formats in this repository?

 Assumptions:
 - Runs locally with no exposed network service beyond MCP client connection